holmok/fame-shame/README.md

 # FAME-SHAME

-## A Intentially Simple Event Logger to FAME and SHAME.
+An Intentionally Simple Event Logger to FAME and SHAME.

 (TODO: Create a real README)